by Kate Harvey

 - Why winning these customers back is important

-- The customer’s expectations of the level of support they would receive doesn’t match actual, available support levels.
-It probably doesn’t make sense for you to increase the support level for specific customers and incur that additional cost.
-You would simply work with your sales and support teams to make sure future customers understand the actual support levels available.
+- The customer whose expectations of the level of support they would receive doesn’t match realistically available support levels.
+Work with the sales and support teams to make sure future customers have an accurate understanding of the support available.

-- The customer has complex needs that your product/service does not meet and does not plan on meeting.
-These customers can be a pain with feature requests and eating up your support team’s time.
+- The customer that has complex needs that your product/service does not meet and does not plan on meeting.
+These customers can be a pain, requesting features you can’t offer and eating up your support team’s time.

-Quite simply, it is less expensive to retain customers than to acquire new customers.
+Quite simply, it is less expensive to retain customers than to acquire new ones.

 “The key here is to think about all of the pros of dealing with canceled customers instead of fixating on the fact that they hit the cancel button.
 They signed up in the first place.
 They have experience with your product and a ton of knowledge about it.
 The product may even still be a habitual part of their workflow.
 Of course there’s a reason they’re looking to leave, so the clock’s ticking on your opportunity to convert them back to MRR,” advises writer Andrew Tate.

-There shouldn’t be a lot of convincing that needs to happen in this section, so let’s move on to how to do it…
+We shouldn’t have to convince you that this “reconversion” needs to happen, so let’s move on to how to do it.

-More often, though, you’re going to want to reach out to your customer to communicate further.
-At this point, you should be calling (not emailing) your cancelled subscriber.
+More often than not, it isn’t that clear, and you’ll need to reach out to the customer for further information.
+At this point, you should be calling (not emailing) your canceled subscriber.

 “Get your churned customer on the phone.
 Only do email as a last resort.
 Having a real conversation with your departing customer is integral to learning something meaningful from the exercise.
-It’s all about going deeper, asking questions, and coming to a real, detailed understanding of your customer,” says Steli Efti.
+It’s all about going deeper, asking questions, and coming to a real, detailed understanding of your customer,” says Steli Efti, CEO of Close.io.

 - Upgrade.
 If the customer canceled because their business has scaled and it seemed your product wasn’t able to scale with them, an upgrade to a higher tier may provide them with the additional features or support they need.

 - Downgrade.
-When pricing is a concern a downgrade can help fit their financial needs while still allowing them to utilize your product.
-If a downgrade entails a loss of features or support, first make sure those aren’t vital to the customer achieving success with your product.
-Otherwise, you’ll likely find yourself looking at the same customer cancelling again in the future.
+Conversely, downgrading to a lower tier can help you fit a customer’s budget while still allowing them to use your product.
+If a downgrade entails a loss of features or support, make sure these elements aren’t vital to the customer’s success with your service.

 - Share upcoming feature releases.
-“By offering churning customers a glimpse of what’s coming down the line, you can excite them about future releases.
-Things that inspire people to stick around are usually features which save time (e.g. better importing), increase efficiency (e.g. integrating with 3rd parties), or offer additional value for no extra work (e.g. weekly reports),” according to Efti.
-Be sure to only share feature releases that are within a couple weeks of shipping, or else you risk the customer being upset if the feature isn’t released in the time frame they feel is suitable.
+Efti says that “by offering churning customers a glimpse of what’s coming down the line, you can excite them about future releases.
+Things that inspire people to stick around are usually features, which save time (e.g., better importing), increase efficiency (e.g., integrating with third parties), or offer additional value for no extra work (e.g., weekly reports).”
+Be sure to share only feature releases that are guaranteed to come out soon— otherwise you risk the ire of a customer who agrees to stay on but has to wait around for a needed feature.

-- “Offer partner services to help them bridge success gaps,” suggests Lincoln Murphy.
-Murphy advises always giving a customer who has expressed their intent to cancel (whether it is in-app or to your support team) at least one option that would allow them to continue use of your product in some form rather than cancelling outright.
+- “Offer partner services to help them bridge success gaps,” suggests Lincoln Murphy, growth architect at Sixteen Ventures.
+Murphy advises always giving a customer at least one partner integration option that would allow them to continue using your product rather than canceling outright.

-Thanks to technology, “particularly more-sophisticated customer databases, companies…draw on information about how people used their service the first time around to craft more-successful win-back offers and to identify and go after the most profitable defectors,” according to Harvard Business Review (HBR).
+Thanks to technology, “particularly more-sophisticated customer databases, companies…draw on information about how people used their service the first time around to craft more-successful win-back offers and to identify and go after the most profitable defectors,” according to Harvard Business Review.

-In an ideal world, you would retain every customer that you talk to, but let’s be realistic…this isn’t going to happen.
+In an ideal world, you would retain every customer you talk to, but let’s be realistic: that isn’t going to happen.

-Don’t let those conversations with cancelled customers go to waste!
-The feedback loop (above) is just as important here; you can use what you learn from cancelled customers to continue to improve.
+Don’t let those conversations and feedback from canceled customers go to waste.
+This feedback loop is massively important—you can use what you learn from canceled customers as a way to improve your offerings.

-Depending on the issues you’re learning about via customer cancellation conversations, you may want to experiment with:
+Depending on the issues you’re learning about thanks to those cancellation conversations, you may want to look at: